BiotrAIn-community/BiotrAIn-hub-spokes/Module 3 Classification/README.md

 ### Secondee
-Flavio E. Spetale, PhD.
-Ing., CIFASIS – CONICET/UNR, Argentina
+Flavio E. Spetale, CIFASIS – CONICET/UNR, Argentina

 ## Learning outcomes
 By the end of this course, participants will be able to: